Skip to main content

 3. May be adapted to individual student needs in a culturally responsive manner.

-School principals will confer with certificated building employees at least annually to establish criteria for when certificated employees must complete classes to improve classroom management skills which include but may not be limited to district provided professional learning opportunities regarding PBIS, SEL, restorative justice practices, trauma-informed approaches, culturally responsive teaching, implicit bias, etc. and use of data to identify needed teacher training to support district policy implementation.
+School principals will confer with certificated building employees at least annually to establish criteria for when certificated employees must complete classes to improve classroom management skills which include, but may not be limited to, district provided professional learning opportunities regarding PBIS, SEL, restorative justice practices, trauma-informed approaches, culturally responsive teaching, implicit bias, etc. and use of data to identify needed teacher training to support district policy implementation.

 The District will periodically review and further develop this policy and procedure with the participation of school personnel, students, parents/guardians, families, and the community.
 As part of this development and review process, the district will use disaggregated data collected under RCW 28A.300.042 to monitor the impact of student discipline practices as well as to improve fairness and equity in the administration of student discipline.
 Discipline data must be disaggregated by: